 The second picture

-On the third spread, everyone noticed the somber colors and the mother’s (Mrs. Zhu’s) face, which we never see.
-Particularly interesting, one teacher pointed out that the mother appears to take the bus to work, as the shadow of a bus stop sign can be seen in the inset in the lower right corner, and Mrs. Zhu is likely searching her bag for her bus pass (or change).
-This discovery helped me solve another mystery: the two small white patterns on the right side of the inset.
+In the third double-page spread, everyone noticed the somber colors and that we couldn’t see the mother’s (Mrs. Zhu’s) face.
+Particularly noteworthy was a teacher’s observation that the mother appears to take the bus to work, as the shadow of a bus stop sign can be seen in the small image in the lower right corner, and Mrs. Zhu is likely searching for her bus pass (or change) in her bag.
+This discovery helped me solve another mystery: the two small white shapes on the right side of this image.
 The lower one is clearly a pig’s face, but what about the upper one?
-It now appears to be a car steering wheel, suggesting that the mother could have driven to work herself.
-(This naturally echoes the mention of a car on the first page and the repairs on the last page.)
+It now seems likely to be the image of a car steering wheel, suggesting that the mother could actually drive herself to work (this naturally echoes the mention of a car on the first page and the repair of the car on the last page).

 http://landaishu.zhongwenlink.com/home/upload20083/201083164534313.jpg